How to use dashes correctly: Punctuation tip #5

 There is some debate about whether a hyphen is a dash.
 Most style guides agree that it’s not a dash but a short stroke (or bar) that joins words or parts of words.

 As you can see, hyphens perform a different function in a sentence, and they are not interchangeable with en dashes or em dashes.
 As an editor, I often see hyphens used to show number ranges or set out information (because the hyphen appears on a keyboard and dashes don’t).
 But this usage is incorrect.
-See the list above for further guidance.
+See the lists above for further guidance.

 Can you replace a dash with a comma?

 Sometimes, authors overuse en dashes.
 (Guilty as charged!)
-This can create a staccato rhythm, or emphasise words or phrases unnecessarily.
+This can create a staccato rhythm, distract readers or emphasise words or phrases unnecessarily.
 In this case, commas can come to the rescue and vary the punctuation and rhythm of a sentence.

 Before: John – who arrived late – missed out on the performance.